There's power in numbers

 Even if you have registered with another organization we encourage you to still participate in this census by registering for free at the United States Service Dog Registry.
 Please note that registering your Service Dog with this or any other registry is not required by law to receive ADA protection.

 Service Dogs can be trained to help with many different types of conditions including arthritis, ataxia (poor balance), autism, blindness, deafness, diabetes, cardio/pulmonary disease, cerebral palsy, physical mobility issues, multiple sclerosis (M.S.), psychiatric disabilities, seizure disorders (epilepsy), spina bifida, spinal cord/head trauma or stroke.
-Therapy dogs and other types of working dogs are not Service Dogs and can not participate in the census.
+Please note that therapy dogs and other types of working dogs are not Service Dogs and can not participate in the census.

 |